mbuyco/taskmaster/README.md

 Taskmaster is a simple CLI tool which allows you to manage your tasks straight from your terminal.

-Inspired by the CLI tool (https://github.com/taskwarrior/task)[Task Warrior]
+Inspired by the CLI tool [Taskwarrior](https://github.com/taskwarrior/task)

 ## Installation